Chinese Herbal Medicine

 Using only natural properties and flavours of medicinal substances, we are able to help restore the imbalance of the body's energy.
 For over 3000 years in China, it has played an important role in preventing disease as well as improving longevity.
 Chinese Herbal Medicine may help treat any disorder or diseases through internal or external absorption.
 Since Chinese herbs have different tastes, properties, natures, functions and enter different channel pathways, they can affect the flow of qi and blood, and the balance of Yin and Yang of the body.

 Chinese Herbs are commonly used to help assist with symptoms of:

 - Eczema and psoriasis

 - Gynaecological disorders

 - Jaundice, Tuberculosis

 - Allergies and Autoimmune disorders

 - Back, Neck and Shoulder Pain

-Chinese herbal medicines are mainly plant based, but some preparations include minerals.
+Chinese herbal medicines are mainly plant based, but some preparations include shells and minerals.
 They can be packaged as raw herbs, liquids, powders, granules or tablets depending on the herb and its intended use.
 Chinese herbs have different properties, flavours and energetics which help to balance particular parts of the body.
 Prescribing a specific herb or formula decoction means the practitioner’s diagnosis has to take into account the state of the patient’s energy, yin and yang, and the five elements that govern the affected organs of the body